Indonesia at the 1952 Summer Olympics: Competitors

 The Indonesian team consisted of three male athletes: high jump athlete Maram Sudarmodjo, swimmer Habib Suharko and weightlifter Thio Ging Hwie.
 They were selected from participants of the 1948 National Sports Week and the 1951 Asian Games.
 Maram Sudarmodjo was a former youth fighter in the War of Independence and a future lieutenant colonel in the country's air force.
 Previously he won a gold medal in the 1948 National Sports Week and a bronze medal in the 1951 Asian Games, both with the best jump of 1.89 m.
 Thio Ging Hwie was the first ethnic Chinese Indonesian to participate in an international sports event.
-A non-participant served as a flag-bearer at the opening ceremony.
 Two officials and one spectator was registered as part of the delegation, and six press passes were issued for the country.
 With just three athletes, it was one of the smallest teams in 1952, bigger than China, Guyana, Panama (one athlete each) as well as Trinidad & Tobago and Liechtenstein (two each).

 The following is the list of number of competitors participating in the Games: